MVP Arena

-The MVP Arena (originally Knickerbocker Arena, and then the Pepsi Arena and Times Union Center) is an indoor arena located in Albany, New York.
+MVP Arena (originally Knickerbocker Arena, and then the Pepsi Arena and Times Union Center) is an indoor arena located in Albany, New York.
 It is configurable and can accommodate from 6,000 to 17,500 people, with a maximum seating capacity of 15,500 for sporting events.

 The building, designed by Crozier Associates and engineered by Clough Harbour & Associates, was built by Beltrone/MLB at a cost of $69.4 million.

 History

 The arena was opened on January 30, 1990, as the Knickerbocker Arena with a performance by Frank Sinatra.

 The naming rights of the arena were sold to Pepsi in 1997 and it was known as Pepsi Arena from 1997 to 2006.
 In May 2006, the naming rights were sold to the Times Union, a regional newspaper, and the name of the arena became the Times Union Center on January 1, 2007.
 In October 2021, the Times Union relinquished naming rights.
 On November 15, 2021, it was announced that health care provider MVP Health Services had successfully acquired the naming rights.
-The Times Union, which is the largest newspaper for the Albany area, had declined to renew its naming rights, leading to the MVP Arena's renaming.
+The Times Union, which is the largest newspaper for the Albany area, had declined to renew its naming rights, leading to MVP Arena's renaming.
 The new name took effect on January 1, 2022.

 The building is managed by ASM Global.

 The New York State Democratic Convention nominated then-First Lady Hillary Clinton as its U.S. Senate candidate at their statewide convention at Times Union Center on May 16, 2000.
 Her husband, President of the United States Bill Clinton, attended the event.

 When the New Jersey Devils' AHL franchise relocated to this arena in the summer of 2010, the arena received a new scoreboard, LED ribbons above the luxury suites and new outside lighting, as well as an upgraded home team locker room.

-The arena is home to the Albany FireWolves of the National Lacrosse League since late 2021.
+The arena is home to the Siena Saints men's basketball of the Metro Atlantic Athletic Conference since the arena opened in 1990, the Albany Firebirds of the Arena Football League beginning in 2024 and the Albany FireWolves of the National Lacrosse League from late 2021 to 2025, when it relocated to Oshawa, Ontario.